mike-kaufman/async-context-definition/Async-Context-Definitions.md

 **TODO** use these definitions to see trees for trace examples.

 ### Resource Use Monitoring with Traces
-**TODO** fill this in
+A common task for a developer of a web-service is to understand how long it took to service a user request as well as how much time was spent in various sub-tasks of the processing -- in synchronous JavaScript code or waiting in various asynchronous queues.
+The first question can be easily answered by recording the time when HTTP request is recieved and when the response end is written (as provided by many frameworks today).
+However, to answer the second question we need to know how much time the callback executed in response to the HTTP event + the time of all asynchronous callbacks it causes.
+The time in the synchronous JS code is the total time minus this sum while the time spent blocked in asynchronous queues is simply the sum of this time.

+Computing the total time spent in callbacks that are relevant to a single HTTP request while ignoring the time spent in other callbacks requires tracking the `causal` relation.
+Conceptually, we can identify a root node in the `ascynronous call graph` that we want to compute the inclusive execution time for, in our case the HTTP callback handler, and traverse all of the `causal context` edge -> `execution context` edge to reach a child execution node, suming up the times for each of the child nodes as we go (contained in the _Asynchronous Operation Metadata_ defined below).
+The resulting value is the total blocking execution time spent handling the HTTP request.

+**TODO** show a sample of code + async graph with multiple simultanious http handlers and highlight the 1 we are looking at.

 ### Long Call-Stacks from Graphs
+Another common task is constructing _long call stacks_.
+These call stacks connect the lexical call stacks that surround it, but were torn due to asynchronous execution, into a simple linear structure.
+To construct a long call stack from a set of lexical call-stacks for a given callback execution we need to know which of them contain variables/values that were live, and potentially relevant, when the callback was created.

-Using the previous definitions we can construct long call stacks using the _causal_ -> _linked-by_ ->_link_ parent path in the Asynchronous Call Graph.
+Using the `ascynronous call graph` definitions we can construct long call stacks using the _causal_ -> _linked-by_ ->_link_ parent path in the graph.
-As usual the bottom of the call-stack can be extracted from the current call stack up to the frame that is a `host` asynchronous API.
+The bottom of the call-stack can be extracted from the current call stack up to the frame that is a `host` asynchronous API as usual.
 At this point we then look at the _causal_ parent and follow the _linked_by_ parent to find the link node which is the point in execution when this asynchronous call with the scope where the callback was linked.
-From here if we utilize additional **Asynchronous Operation Metadata** (defined below) containing the line number & call stack at the time of the link operation we can get the next set of frames to stitch together to build the long call-stack.
+From here if we utilize additional _Asynchronous Operation Metadata_ (defined below) containing the line number & call stack at the time of the link operation we can get the next set of frames to stitch together to build the long call-stack.
 If this process is continued we will eventually reach the `root` context and the top of the desired long call-stack.

-**TODO** and example here.
+**TODO** add an example with sample code etc.

 ## Asynchronous Operation Metadata
 **TODO** define the metadata associated with each async execution node.  e.g.,